aminchole/aminchole.github.io/index.md

 23. ***Left Bundle Branch Area Pacing Generates More Physiological Ventricular Activation Sequences than Right Ventricular Pacing.***
 <br>
-Sales Bellés, Clara and **Minchol&eacute;, Ana** and Sorinas, Laura and Julián, Inés and Cabrera-Ramos, Mercedes and Melero, Jorge and Montilla-Padilla, Isabel and Pueyo, Esther and Ramos, Javier2023} }
+Sales Bell&eacutes, Clara and **Minchol&eacute;, Ana** and Sorinas, Laura and Julián, In&eacutes and Cabrera-Ramos, Mercedes and Melero, Jorge and Montilla-Padilla, Isabel and Pueyo, Esther and Ramos, Javier2023} }

 23. ***Left Bundle Branch Area Pacing Generates More Physiological Ventricular Activation Sequences than Right Ventricular Pacing.***